Banania: History

-During a visit near Lake Managua, Nicaragua in 1909, the journalist Pierre Lardet discovered the recipe for a cocoa-based drink.
-When he returned to Paris, he started its commercial fabrication and, in 1912, began marketing Banania with the picture of an Antillaise.

 At the outset of World War I, the popularity of the colonial troops at the time led to the replacement of the West Indian in 1915, by the now more familiar jolly Senegalese infantry man enjoying Banania.
 Pierre Lardet took it upon himself to distribute the product to the Army, using the line pour nos soldats la nourriture abondante qui se conserve sous le moindre volume possible ("for our soldiers: abundant nourishment that stores while taking up the least space possible").

-The brand's yellow background underlines the banana ingredient, and the Senagalese infantryman's red and blue uniform make up the other two main colours.
+The brand's yellow background underlines the banana ingredient, and the Senegalese infantryman's red and blue uniform make up the other two main colours.
 The slogan Y'a bon ("It's good") derives from the pidgin French supposedly used by these soldiers (it is, in fact, an invention).

 The form of the character has since evolved to more of a cartoon character.
 However, the original advertising has become a cultural icon in France.
 Posters and reproduction tin-plate signs of the pre-war advertising continue to be sold.

 In the 1970s and early 1980s, Banania sponsored the Yellow Jersey of the Tour de France.
 In France the Banania brand is now owned by the newly founded French company Nutrial, which acquired it from Unilever in 2003.

+Since the 1970s, the slogan « Y'a bon » has been increasingly criticized as carrying the racist stereotypes that fueled the caricature of the Black man of the time (silly smile, friend of children, therefore a big child and incapable of expressing himself correctly in the French language that he must use) and as a potential symbol of colonialism (just like its mascot "L'ami Y'a bon").

+On May 19, 2011, the Movement Against Racism and for Friendship Between Peoples (MRAP) obtained before the Versailles Court of Appeal that Nutrimaine, the company that owns the Banania trademark, stop the sale of products bearing the slogan "Y'a bon."
+In its ruling, the court ruled that Nutrimaine must remove "in whatever form and by whatever means, the manufacturing and marketing of any illustration on which the famous phrase appears."
+She imposed a penalty of 20,000 euros per day for each violation found.